 , co-commissioned by the LSO, Royal Concertgebouw Orchestra, Boston Symphony Orchestra and Berlin Radio Choir, was premiered under the baton of Sir Colin Davis in 2008.

 The past decade has brought a successful sequence of concertos: for violinist Vadim Repin, pianist Jean-Yves Thibaudet (his third piano concerto), oboist Nicholas Daniel, violist Lawrence Power, percussionist Colin Currie (his second percussion concerto) and trombonist Jörgen van Rijen.
 Orchestral scores have included Woman of the Apocalypse premiered by Marin Alsop at the Cabrillo Festival and Symphony No.4 premiered at the 2015 BBC Proms.
 Works with choir include a festive setting of the Gloria

-(to mark the 50th anniversary of the consecration of Coventry Cathedral), St Luke Passion for choir and string orchestra.
+(to mark the 50th anniversary of the consecration of Coventry Cathedral), St Luke Passion for soprano, choir and orchestra.
 His one-act chamber opera Clemency has been performed in London, Edinburgh and Boston.
-2014 saw MacMillan launching a new music festival in his home town of Cumnock and 2017 a city-wide celebration of his music in Glasgow.
+2014 saw MacMillan launching a new annual music festival in his home town of Cumnock and in 2017 a city-wide celebration of his music took place in Glasgow.

 In terms of recordings, the Koch Schwann disc of The Confession of Isobel Gowdie